Skip to content

 Ridge vent, soffit vent, and gable vent options

 Continuous ridge vent is the standard exhaust solution for Suwanee homes with a ridge line and pitched roof.
 Soffit vents provide the intake air - either continuous strip soffit vent or individual round vents depending on your soffit construction.
 Gable vents work on simpler roofs without a long ridge.
-Power fans and solar fans are available when passive options are not enough, though we rarely recommend them as the primary solution - most "power fan" jobs we inspect are actually intake or exhaust capacity problems.
+Power fans and solar fans are available when passive options are not enough, though Dom's crew rarely recommend them as the primary solution - most "power fan" jobs they inspect are actually intake or exhaust capacity problems.

 Ridge vent, soffit vent, and gable vent options